 Connect with professional guides and gear shops to plan your McKenzie River adventure.
 River rafting can be mild or wild, depending on your requests, and some offer fishing trips in classic McKenzie River drift boats.
 Local guides can can also help you determine which permits and licenses you will need, where and when to fish, and what bait and flies to use.

 Oregon law requires each person in a boat to have a life jacket.
 All children 12 and younger must wear their life jacket in the boat.
 Experienced river folks know life jackets save lives — but don't work unless you wear them — and that applies to good swimmers, non-swimmers, expert river guides and first time rafters alike.

 The McKenzie Fire and Rescue and the McKenzie River Guides Association coordinate a free Life Jacket Lending Program.
-Nine locations along the McKenzie River loan out life jackets in a variety of sizes to all who need them.
-For participating locations and more information call 541.746.6312.
+Nine locations along the McKenzie River loan out life jackets in a variety of sizes to all who need them during the summer season.